gatesphere/jedi/README.md

 Here is a short list of things that need to be done:

+  * Make input/output ports, so meditations may be linked together
   * Work on clock: pause/restart, detach meditations
-  * Organize the whole system in a jedi namespace
+  * Organize the whole system in a jedi namespace (may not be necessary?)
   * Formally define syntax (write a grammar)
-  * Write a parser/compiler
+  * Write a lexer/parser/compiler
+    * Make a parse-table
+    * Internal ID generator
+    * Compile to valid Io code
   * Build standard library
     * Rewrite Tuple.io
     * Symbol.io